solutionDrive/sdTestEnvironmentShopware/README.md

 ----------------------------------------------

 Commands (for example to clear the cache or to run the setup) can be executed inside the container.
-You must give a version to execute command on, for example 7.1 for PHP 7.1 container:
+You must give a version to execute command on, e.g. 71 for PHP 7.1 container:

     vendor/bin/runInSdTest.sh 71 ./app/install.sh